microsoft/botframework-cli/packages/cli/README.md

 OPTIONS
-  -b, --botName=botName                  (required) Bot name -f, --force                            If --dialog flag is provided, overwirtes relevant dialog file -h, --help                             show CLI help -i, --in=in                            Source .qna file or folder
+  -b, --botName=botName                  (required) Bot name -f, --force                            If --out flag is provided, overwirtes relevant dialog file -h, --help                             show CLI help -i, --in=in                            Source .qna file or folder

-  -o, --out=out                          Output file or folder name.
-If not specified, current directory will be used as
+  -o, --out=out                          Output folder name to write out .dialog files.
+If not specified, knowledge base
-                                         output
+                                         setting will be output to console

   -s, --subscriptionKey=subscriptionKey  (required) QnA maker subscription key

   --defaultCulture=defaultCulture        Culture code for the content.
 Infer from .qna if available.
 Defaults to en-us
                                          if not set

-  --dialog=dialog                        [default: multiLanguage] Write out .dialog files whose recognizer type
+  --dialog=dialog                        [default: multiLanguage] Dialog recognizer type [multiLanguage|crosstrained]
-                                         [multiLanguage|crosstrained] is specified by --dialog

   --fallbackLocale=fallbackLocale        Locale to be used at the fallback if no locale specific recognizer is found.
-                                         Only valid if --dialog is set
+                                         Only valid if --out is set

   --log                                  write out log messages to console

+  --qnaConfig=qnaConfig                  Path to config for qnamaker build which can contain switches for arguments

   --region=region                        [default: westus] Overrides public endpoint
                                          https://<region>.api.cognitive.microsoft.com/qnamaker/v4.0/

   --suffix=suffix                        Environment name as a suffix identifier to include in qnamaker kb name.
                                          Defaults to current logged in user alias

+  --endpoint=endpoint                    Qnamaker authoring endpoint for publishing

+  -f, --force                            [default: false] If --out flag is provided with the path to an existing file, overwrites that file

+  --log                                  [default: false] Write out log messages to console

+  --schema=schema                        Defines $schema for generated .dialog files

 EXAMPLE

        $ bf qnamaker:build --in {INPUT_FILE_OR_FOLDER} --subscriptionKey {SUBSCRIPTION_KEY} --botName {BOT_NAME}
-  --dialog
 ```

 _See code: [@microsoft/bf-qnamaker](https://github.com/microsoft/botframework-cli/tree/master/packages/qnamaker/src/commands/qnamaker/build.ts)_